-The current year is the seventh year in which the audit has been undertaken by the current engagement partner at KPMG Audit LLC.
-The extension of the engagement beyond the typical five-year limit was agreed by the KPMG Ethics and Independence partner following the deferral of the audit tender process as a result of COVID-19.
-The tender process has now been completed, and it was concluded that PricewaterhouseCoopers CI LLP will succeed KPMG Audit LLC as the Company's Auditors in the current financial year.
+The current year is the sixth year in which the audit has been undertaken by the current engagement partner at KPMG.
+The extension of the engagement beyond the typical five-year limit has been agreed following the deferral of the audit tender process as a result of COVID-19.